scalatra/scalatra-website/getting-started/ide-support.md

 ```
 $ ./sbt
-> idea
+> gen-idea
 ```

-Be sure to re-run `./sbt idea` every time you add or update a dependency in `project/build.scala`.
+Be sure to re-run `./sbt gen-idea` every time you add or update a dependency in `project/build.scala`.

 ## ENSIME (for Emacs)